DawitLam/data-science-portfolio/projects/02-cardiovascular-risk-ml/README.md

 3. Artifacts (models and `training_results_*.json`) are saved under `projects/02-cardiovascular-risk-ml/models/`.

 If you don't have large source data, the pipeline will use `demo_small.csv` at the repository root if present.
-This keeps the demo lightweight for recruiters.
+This keeps the demo lightweight for quick evaluation.

 Next steps
 - Add a small notebook cell to load `models/best_model.pkl` and show the interactive ROC.